Welcome to Intersect 2020!

-On behalf of the Western New York Library Resources Council, we here at Intersect would like to thank everybody who made the past two unconferences a success!
-It was awesome to see such great ideas, creativity and support from the library workers of Western NY, and we are excited to announce the beginning of Round One (Idea Submission) for Intersect 2020: From Shushing to Shouting: Advocacy and Using Your Voice!
-Date and location TBA.
+On behalf of the Western New York Library Resources Council, the Continuing Education Committee would like to thank everybody who made the past two Intersect Unconferences a success!
+We were inspired by the great ideas, creativity and support from the library workers of Western NY, and we are excited to continue this year with Intersect 2020: From Shushing to Shouting: Advocacy and Using Your Voice!

-From Shushing to Shouting: Advocacy and Using Your Voice was the theme that received the most votes in our recent poll of choices for 2020’s Unconference theme.
+From Shushing to Shouting: Advocacy and Using Your Voice was the theme that received the most votes in our January poll of choices for 2020’s Unconference theme, and we feel that this theme is especially important right now.
 Thank you to everyone who participated!
 There are many ways to advocate and use your voice in libraries, and we want to see how you interpret this year’s theme.
 We ask you to consider some of the many directions this theme can apply to, such as (but not limited to):

-Please feel free to submit ideas for workshop sessions, poster sessions, lightning talks, pecha kucha, discussion roundtables, breakout sessions, interactive panel discussions, technology demonstrations, presentations in interesting new formats, and anything else that you'd like to experience at this year’s unconference from the Western New York Library Resources Council Continuing Education Committee.
+We welcome ideas for workshop sessions, poster sessions, lightning talks, pecha kucha, discussion roundtables, breakout sessions, interactive panel discussions, demonstrations, presentations in interesting new formats, and anything else that you'd like to experience at this year’s unconference from the Western New York Library Resources Council Continuing Education Committee.
 We would LOVE to see our participants engaged in active learning, embracing creativity, and exploring new ideas.

 To Submit an Idea, You Will Need: